NOTE TO TEACHERS

 “It’s not a light read, but it’s something you should read—if only for what it proves about the value of graphic novels as a form of journalism.” —MTV.com

 “Josh Neufeld’s A.D. intertwines the stories of seven Hurricane Katrina survivors redefining their relationship to their deeply wounded home, New Orleans. . . .
 The dialogue is convincingly vernacular; the characterizations ring true; the revisionist history is credible; and the double-page spreads will make you want to take shelter from the storm.” —The Boston Globe

 “Unforgettable, breathtaking chronicle of New Orleans before, during and after Katrina.
 I guarantee you will hungrily devour this beautiful, heartbreaking project.” —Glen Weldon, NPR

-“The Story of an Eyewitness,” by Jack London (magazine article first published in Collier’s
+“The Story of an Eyewitness,” by Jack London (magazine article first published in Collier’s, May 5, 1906)

 ABOUT THIS GUIDE

 This teacher’s guide was written by Sari Wilson.
 Ms. Wilson has taught writing and literature at Stanford University.
 She has given workshops on integrating comics into the curriculum for Teachers & Writers Collaborative and the New York City Department of Education.